MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 This module shows a simple widget on an Inventor viewer that can be used to rotate, pan, or zoom the scene.
 You can configure the *Main Interaction* in the panel of the `SoCameraWidget`.

-You can also add more than one widgets to show multiple widgets in the same scene, see example network of the `SoCameraWidget` module.
+You can also add more than one widget to show multiple widgets in the same scene, see example network of the `SoCameraWidget` module.

 ## The `SoExaminerViewer` module
 The `SoExaminerViewer` makes some things much easier, because a camera and a light are already integrated.